 17.5 Performance Reporting

-17.5.1 In addition to the indicators described in Exhibit C, Performance Standards, the County will provide all required information identified in Exhibit L, Performance Reports.
+17.5.1 In addition to the indicators described in Exhibit C the County will provide all required information identified in Exhibit L, .
 This information will accompany the monthly invoice due on the 25th day of every month and cover service from the previous month.

 17.5.2 Sound Transit will use the Performance Reports and Performance Standards information to monitor the County’s performance.
 Sound Transit will provide feedback, as appropriate, with the objective of improving overall performance and efficiency.
 This information will assist in assessing the County’s performance for agreement extension.
 All raw data used to complete the Performance Report will be maintained by the County over the period of this Agreement and will be furnished to Sound Transit within ten (10) days, upon request.